remimimimimi/glue/README.md

 ## Features

-- Easy to use or performant (by user choice) memory model.
+- Easy to use and performant (by user choice) memory model.
 - Ultimate package manager that can handle bozon packages, as well as projects in other languages.
 - JIT compilation, compilation, and interpretation for the same language to match different use cases.